In this Blocksy vs Kadence blog post, we are comparing two very identical WordPress themes.

 What’s Good About Blocksy Theme?

-Similarly, Blocksy too is a multipurpose block-based theme.
+Similarly, Blocksy WP theme is multipurpose and feature rich.
 To be ahead of the competition, the developers have made this theme lightweight, mobile responsive, and used high-end technologies like React, WebPack, and Babel.

 All of this provides a multitude of features for building any kind of WordPress website.